×

 • Finnish is spoken as a national language in: Estonia, Finland, Norway, Russia, Sweden.

 You will also get to know the continents where Russian and Finnish speaking countries lie.
-Based on the number of people that speak these languages, the position of Russian language is 7 and position of Finnish language is not available.
+Based on the number of people that speak these languages, the position of Russian language is 7 and position of Finnish language is 22.
 Find all the information about these languages on Russian and Finnish.

 Russian and Finnish Language History